 Is the cable properly plugged in?
 Look at the back of the device to make sure it’s securely fastened, whether it’s your receiver or your television.

 Although many devices support HDMI cables, incompatibility could also be a problem.
 Check to see if the devices have an HDMI port.
 Sometimes it’s just a matter of compatibility.
 If it’s HDMI HDR issues, you need to check to see if your devices are HDR compatible.

 Also, check your video resolution settings.
 You need to be sure the devices support the same output and input settings.
 No picture and sound are telltale signs of unmatched input and output settings.

 If you suspect but aren’t sure if the cable is the problem, you can test out your theory with a different HDMI cable if you have one in your home.

-Check to see if software updates are needed.
+Check to see if your software on all your connected devices is up to date.
 This is one problem that’s often forgotten and it could just be a matter of not keeping up with the updates.

 Buying a New HDMI Cable

 If you have decided to buy a new HDMI cable, then there are a few things you need to ask yourself to make sure you are making the right decision.
 Think about what version you want in your home.
 You have to consider the device you are connecting, and the picture quality of your content to help you decide on a new version.